polylogyx/platform-docs/02_Provisioning_Polylogyx_Server/Readme.md

 Upgrading the Server
 --------------------

 Upgrading the PolyLogyx server is manual process.

-Here are the setsp to perform to complete upgrade:
+Complete these steps to perform an upgrade:

 1. Back up the certificate.crt and private.key files stored in the nginx directory in the installation directory.
 2. Back up the postgres-data folder from the existing installation directory.